pandey-ankit/helidon-mp/modify-application/modify-application.md

     ```
     ![add code](images/add-code.png)

-4. To save the content of file, in Code Editor, click *File* -> *Save*.
+4. To save the content of the file, in Code Editor, click *File* -> *Save*.
-    > Auto Save is enable by default in Code Editor.
+    > AutoSave is enabled by default in Code Editor.

 ## Task 2: Run the application

-1. Copy and paste the following command in terminal to run the application.
+1. Copy and paste the following command into the terminal to run the application.
     ```bash
     <copy>mvn clean package
     java -jar target/myproject.jar</copy>